sera-c/hello-world/README.md

 # hello-world
 understanding github
-this is sera. undertanding github
+this is sera. undertanding github!